mrkn/pycall.rb/README.md

           rm -fr _buildpack
         fi

-  - use your own precompiled python with `--enabled-shared` options then fork the official heroku [python buildspacks](https://github.com/heroku/heroku-buildpack-python) and change the `BUILDPACK_S3_BASE_URL` with your own uploaded precompiled python in Amazon's S3
+  - use your own precompiled python with `--enabled-shared` options then fork the official heroku [python buildspacks](https://github.com/heroku/heroku-buildpack-python) and change the `BUILDPACK_S3_BASE_URL` with your own uploaded precompiled python in Amazon's S3.
-  - use 3rd party buildpacks from the [markets](https://elements.heroku.com/buildpacks) that have python with `--enabled-shared` option
+  - use 3rd party buildpacks from the [markets](https://elements.heroku.com/buildpacks) that have python with `--enabled-shared` option.

 The buildpack will expect to find both a `runtime.txt` and a `requirements.txt`